Rust-Wellcome/labwhere/presentation/slides.md

 <!--

 The decision on investing some time to learn Rust was unique for each of us.
-Steve and I decided to learn Rust’s low-level constructs as much as we can and potentially investigate any use cases for it within the institute (plus, it was this shiny new language that everybody talks about).
-We had some involvement on an on-going project, but then decided to start developing a prototype which is much closer to what we do in PSD.
+Steve (who is my line-manager) and I decided to learn Rust’s low-level constructs as much as we can and potentially investigate any use cases for it within the institute (it was this shiny new language that everybody talks about, so we also wanted to have a go at it).
+We decided that the best way to learn a new language was to actually write something with it.
+We had some involvement on an on-going project, but then decided to start developing a **prototype** which is much closer to what we do in PSD.
 Abdullah - who wanted to try out learning a new language in a hands-on approach - and Shiv - who wanted to collaboratively explore and learn Rust joined later on in developing the prototype.

+➡️ ➡️ ➡️

 As I mentioned earlier, the prototype is something that we felt was very close to our domain.
 It is, in fact, a re-write - or an “oxidisation” - of an application called LabWhere that gives an interface to scan in the location of a particular labware and an interface to track locations for each labware - for example plates and tubes.